HTJin/car-dealership-erd/README.md

 create_tables.sql - Create database and tables
 store_data.sql - At least 4 pieces/records of data inside of the tables
-insert_functions.sql - At least 3 of inserts from a stored function is_serviced_procedure - A procedure to update a purchased vehicle's service boolean
+insert_functions.sql - At least 3 of inserts from a stored function is_serviced_procedure.sql - A procedure to update a purchased vehicle's service boolean
 ```